Oscillator Drum Jams is a Web App Now

 Audio

 The web rewrite does it differently.
 It has to—web audio can’t be triggered from the background as reliably as iOS native audio.
-Rather than playing metronome samples live in time with the music, the metronome gets rendered to a loop the same length as the instrumental tracks, and they all loop together.
-When you change the tempo in the web version of Oscillator, the Play button will get a little progress bar around it while the rendering happens.
-The progress bar feels like an imperfection, but the resulting audio is rock solid.
-An appropriate feeling when you’re practicing rock drumming!
+Rather than playing metronome samples live in time with the music, the metronome gets rendered to a buffer the same length as the instrumental tracks, and they all loop together.
+All playback stays in the audio engine.

 Besides the metronome, the other problem I had to solve in a new way was time stretching.
 Apple's audio frameworks include time stretching, but web audio doesn’t.
 Fortunately, someone packaged the Rubber Band C++ library as wasm, and it sounds even better than Apple’s.